glacials/twos.dev/src/From Google to Apple.md

 In macOS the Safari chrome fades into the background better than the Chrome chrome, such that websites feel a bit closer to standalone applications even when in a tabbed window.
 The touchpad gesture to go back or forward produces a natural transition where the whole web page slides off screen to reveal the target web page, but it backfires and feels artificial on single-page apps where the original navigation event from the target page was no so heavyweight as that.

-The ecosystem effects of Safari include
+The ecosystem effects of Safari include Handoff,

 ### Numbers, Pages